guyius/christmas-decoration/README.md

 # christmas-decoration
 christmas decoration voting contest.

-## Running locally:
+## Running locally (cilent and server):
 1. git clone.
 2. npm install.
 3. Make sure you have mongo install and running.
 4. In the package.json file change SET MONGOLAB_URI to 'localhost:${your-mongo-port}/${your-local-db-name}'.
 5. In the db.js file change url to the same vaule as your MONGOLAB_URI.
 6. Run node db.js once to create the db and add the data locally.
-6. npm start will start the app on port 3000.
+6. npm start will start the app on port 443.
 7. npm test will run all the tests.

 ## API's